-I recently had a preventive double mastectomy, and at the follow-up the surgeon explained why I must wait six weeks before resuming lifting weights with my upper body.
+I had a preventive double mastectomy, and at the follow-up the surgeon explained why I must wait six weeks before resuming lifting weights with my upper body.

 I had searched all over cyberspace for WHY a patient, who, previous to a double mastectomy had been passionate about strength training, had to wait four to six weeks before resuming lifting weights with their upper body.